djbrownbear/better-bake/README.md

+# Visit the Live Project

+Open [Employee-Polls App](https://aaron.aaronandanita.com/employee-polls) to view in your browser.

 # Employee Polls Project

 This is the final assessment from Udacity's React & Redux course.
 It is a "Would You Rather" polling app to vote between two options.
 Here are a few of the key features: